-Many parents try to use logical consequences to change their child’s misbehavior but find they’re ineffective.
+Many parents try to use consequences to change their child’s misbehavior but find they’re ineffective.
 Here’s why that happens, how to determine when a consequence will be effective, and seven alternative parenting tools that often work better.

 Your daughter has been playing with Magnatiles for the past hour.
 You love that she’s so engaged in this activity but it’s time to run errands.

 “Time to go to the grocery store,” you say.